ohzinteractive/glb-viewer-vscode/README.md

 1. Open VS Code
 2. Go to the Extensions view (Ctrl+Shift+X / Cmd+Shift+X)
-3. Search for "GLB Viewer"
+3. Search for "GLTF/GLB Viewer"
 4. Click Install

 ## Usage

 1. Open any `.glb` file in VS Code
 2. The file will automatically open in the GLB Viewer
-3. You might need to click on the file to 'open with:' GLB Viewer
+3. You might need to click on the file to 'open with:' GLTF/GLB Viewer
 4. Interact with the 3D model using your mouse:
    - Left click and drag to rotate
    - Right click and drag to pan